-Best Way to Drive an RV Around Australia – beware of distance
+Best Way to Drive an RV Around Australia – beware of the distance

 Be aware there are long distances between towns in many parts of Australia.

-Up north, along most of Western Australia’s coastline, and along the 1400 kilometre (875 mile) Nullarbor Plain that connects East to West, towns are few, small and a long way apart.
+Up north, along most of Western Australia’s coastline, and along the 1400 kilometre (875 miles) Nullarbor Plain that connects East to West, towns are few, small and a long way apart.
 When you do reach a remote town, it may have only a single and often basic motel.
-In some places, the only habitation is a road house.
-A road house is a fuel stop with often truly basic accommodation.
+In some places, the only habitation is a roadhouse.
+A roadhouse is a fuel stop with often truly basic accommodation.

 Try not to cover more than 200 kilometres a day.
 Driving with a caravan in tow is more tiring than driving a vehicle alone.
 A camper trailer, however, is barely noticeable.